Outreach

 Principles of Science for Principals (coordinated by Caroline Kiehle, MEd and Jennifer Eklund, PhD)

-The goal of this program is to illuminate current practices and conceptual frameworks in STEM workplaces to K-12 education leaders.
-On 02/29/2024, Sid served as a guest STEM Professional and shared his past research with school principals in the Puget Sound region.
-Using his PhD and postdoc research projects, he illustrated how concepts such as (i) cause and effect, (ii) structure/function relationships, (iii) effect sizes, and (iv) stability and change, can be used to critically evaluate new research findings.
-Educating the public about these concepts is essential to combat misinformation that undermines the scientific process.
+On 2024.02.29, Sid served as a guest STEM Professional and led a one-hour discussion with school principals in the Puget Sound region.
+Using his PhD and postdoc research projects, he illustrated how concepts such as cause and effect, structure/function relationships, effect sizes, and robustness can be used to critically evaluate new research findings.